 High Placement | Limits direct contact | 89% fewer spills |

 Proper ventilation is non-negotiable.
 Open windows or use fans to circulate air post-session.
-Store diffusers and blends securely, as curious pets might investigate enticing scents.
-These steps let you enjoy aromatic benefits while prioritizing your animal’s wellbeing.
+Keep diffusers and blends in a safe place, because pets may explore interesting aromas.
+These measures will allow you to have aromatic benefits and focus on the wellbeing of your animal.

 Your dedication to informed care fosters trust and comfort.
-With patience and vigilance, you’ll build routines that support lifelong wellbeing for your furry family member.
+Patience and vigilance will help you establish habits that will sustain the wellbeing of your furry family member throughout his or her life.

 FAQ

-How can I check if an essential oil is safe for my dog?
+What should I do to ensure that an essential oil is safe to my dog?

 Always consult a veterinarian before introducing new products.
-Research peer-reviewed studies, verify non-toxic options like lavender or chamomile, and ensure proper dilution ratios.
-Avoid oils with known risks, such as tea tree or citrus extracts.
+Conduct peer-reviewed research, check non-toxic products such as lavender or chamomile, and make sure that the dilution ratio is correct.
+Avoid oils that have known risks, e.g. tea tree or citrus extracts.

 Which oils are considered pet-friendly for calming anxious pets?

-Lavender and chamomile are commonly used to reduce stress in animals when diluted correctly.
-Use a 0.25% concentration (1 drop per 4 teaspoons of carrier oil) and apply sparingly.
+When diluted properly, lavender and chamomile are widely used to decrease stress in animals.
+Use at 0.25 percent (1 drop to 4 teaspoons of carrier oil) and use sparingly.
 Never use undiluted extracts directly on skin.

 What ingredients should never be used around dogs?